beatrice-24/ECE2112-Programming-Assignment-4/README.md

 ```

 ### 4. Average Grade by Hometown
 We group students by `Hometown`, calculate the mean of their `Average` grade, and plot the result as a navy-colored bar chart.

-Labels and title are included for clarity.
+- **X-axis (Hometown):** Regional categories (Luzon, Visayas, Mindanao)
+- **Y-axis (Average Grade:** Mean grade of students from each region.
+- **Title:** Shows the relationship between a student's hometown and their average score.

 ```
 hometown_avg = board2.groupby('Hometown')['Average'].mean()
 plt.figure(figsize=(5,5))